 Filming has now been completed on our new local interest documentary ‘Tunnel under Hindhead’.
 Work is now underway on transcribing the interviews which we had filmed with local people affected by the Tunnel and its construction.
 Finalisation of the script and editing work will follow in early 2018.

 The Group had success with a number of films this year with ‘Out of the Blue’ winning two of the top awards at the South East Region Film Festival.
 Our recent drama ‘The Dream’ won a 3 star award at the British International Amateur Film Festival, and the animated film ‘Moonshine’ by Norman Lilley won the South East Region’s Patterson Award for Animation.

 This year saw the revival of our original ‘Tales’ film – ‘The Tales of Olde Guildford’.
 This film was first shown 35 years ago in 1984.
 As part of the Guildford Festival, the film was shown at the Guildford Guildhall to an appreciative audience who enjoyed this glimpse at Guildford from the past.

-We have now converted our show ‘The Mayors of Guildford’ from a live performance format to an entirely filmed show and this will be premiered in the Autumn.
+We have now converted our show ‘The Mayors of Guildford’ from a live performance format to an entirely filmed show and this was premiered in the Autumn.

 Plans were being formulated for the Group’s next production, which was hoped to be a comedy, but unfortunately these plans were seriously interupted by the restrictions surrounding Covid-19.
 Sadly all shows for local groups had to cease, and film production became impossible.
 Meetings of the group have all moved online with a regular Zoom quiz providing some entertainment.
 Nevertheless, during this year our animation specialist Norman successfully completed his latest film “The Lady of Shallot”.